 Third, it’s mentally stressful.
-Occasionally our restaurant will reach the where-the-hell-did-all-these-people-come-from level of traffic when we’re understaffed.
+Occasionally our restaurant will reach a level of traffic where we’re understaffed.
 At this point a number of servers will find themselves In The Weeds.
 “In The Weeds” is server slang for “I’m Approximately Half A Table Away From Screaming JESUS TAKE THE WHEEL And Spontaneously Bursting Into Flame.”
-You’ve got like seven tables and one of them asked for syrup, two of them want to order, two of them need refills, one of them’s motioning for you to box up their food, and one of them has been waiting for their check for five minutes but you need to apply a promotion code, which requires a manager swipe, except your manager is trapped at Table 95 with a woman who wants to get two orders of Crispy Tacos off her bill because they were “too crispy” and “too taco” (and also because she had a bad day and she supposes she’d feel a lot better if she didn’t have to pay in full for her dinner).
+You’ve got like seven tables and one of them asked for syrup, two of them want to order, two of them need refills, one of them’s motioning for you to box up their food, and one of them has been waiting for their check for five minutes but you need to apply a promotion code, which requires a manager swipe, except your manager is trapped at Table 95 with a woman who wants to get two orders of Crispy Tacos off her bill because they were “too crispy” and “too taco.”

 In the simplest of terms, serving is just a To Do List.
 Except new items keep hopping aboard.
 And instead of politely adding themselves to the end of the line, they wait for you to hand-place them based on urgency.
 And if you forget about them while they’re waiting, they stick out their tongues and pull down their pants and moon you before running away, never to be seen again until your table hunts you down and says “uh excuse me but like we asked for extra lemon wedges fifteen minutes ago.”
 And the entire time all the items are just running around deliriously inside your head screaming ME ME ME ME ME ME ME ME ME ME ME ME ME ME.

 - Greet a table within 30 seconds of butt-to-chair contact

 - Bring additional sauces